 Starting in 2011 – 2012 the DEC conducted a stormwater assessment on Wasilla Creek, Cottonwood Creek, Little Meadow Creek, Meadow Creek and at the stormwater discharge outfall at the east end of Lake Lucille.
 This larger study led to a more intensive study in the summer of 2013 of Lake Lucille lake bed sediments.
-The study focus was on metals (copper, lead, zinc) and petroleum hydrocarbon pollution being discharged to the lake through the two stormwater discharge outfalls and collecting in the lake bed sediments where fish and invertebrates come into contact with and take in these pollutants.
-These pollutants are typical stormwater pollutants that come off of roads and urban areas and in the case of Lake Lucille, are discharged to the lake through two stormwater outfalls.
-The study reports are located to the right under Of Interest.
+The study focus was on metals (copper, lead, zinc) and petroleum hydrocarbon (polycyclic aromatic hydrocarbon) pollutants being discharged to the lake through the two stormwater discharge outfalls and collecting in the lake bed sediments where fish and invertebrates come into contact with and take in these pollutants.
+These pollutants are typical stormwater pollutants that come off of roads and urban areas and in the case of Lake Lucille, are discharged to the lake through the two stormwater outfalls.

 DEC continues to work with the community, the City of Wasilla and state DOT on Lake Lucille in order to achieve long-term water quality improvements.
 For information on the annual work requested on the lake, please see the ACWA waterbody actions.

 - Laura Eldred

 - Phone: 907-376-1855

 - Email: firstname.lastname@example.org